We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - intravascular dyes, which are used at a hospital for certain tests

-“Dark skin and intravascular dyes in the blood cause the sensor to have difficulty in reading oxygenation, as the coloring makes it harder to read,” Chen explained.
+“Dark skin and intravascular dyes in the blood cause the sensor to have difficulty in reading oxygenation, as the coloring makes it harder to read,” Chen explains.

-Board certified internist Jaydeep Tripathy, MBBS, MRCP, MBA-MPH, AFIH, says pulse oximeter probes or sensors can be attached to the finger, nose, ear, toes, and forehead areas.
+Board-certified internist Jaydeep Tripathy, MBA-MPH, PhD, says pulse ox probes or sensors can be attached to the finger, nose, ear, toes, and forehead.

-The most accurate readings usually come from when the pulse oximeter is clamped to the finger, specifically the middle finger, as opposed to other body parts, he adds.
+The most accurate readings usually occur when the pulse ox is clamped to the finger, specifically the middle finger, as opposed to other body parts, he adds.

-However, in a clinical setting, pulse oximeter probes tend to differ, according to board certified internal medicine specialist Spencer Kroll, MD, PhD, FNLA.
+However, in a clinical setting, pulse ox probes tend to differ, according to board-certified internal medicine specialist Spencer Kroll, MD, PhD.

-“Hospital-based pulse oximeters are linked to machines that measure blood pressure and temperature, and can be linked to a simultaneous measurement of a patient’s heart rhythm,” Kroll said.
+“Hospital-based pulse oximeters are linked to machines that measure blood pressure and temperature, and can be linked to a simultaneous measurement of a patient’s heart rhythm,” Kroll says.

 When shopping for at-home pulse oximeters, Zeitjian says there are many brands to choose from.

-“Pulse oximeters that are labeled ‘for medical use’ and ‘FDA approved’ are what you should be looking for when purchasing,” Zeitjian advised.
-“These can be spotted on products found at drugstores such as CVS, Walgreens, and even Target.
+“Pulse oximeters that are labeled ‘for medical use’ and ‘FDA approved’ are what you should be looking for when purchasing,” Zeitjian advises.
+“These can be spotted on products found at stores such as CVS, Walgreens, and Target.
 Most pulse oximeters also measure your heart rate, which is also a plus to many.”

-Now that you know how to shop for at-home pulse oximeters, below are eight expert-approved products to keep on your radar, whether you’re using one for yourself or your loved ones.
+Now that you know how to shop for at-home pulse oximeters, below are nine expert-approved products to keep on your radar, whether you’re using one for yourself or for your loved ones.

 Best basic or simple pulse oximeter

-“The SantaMedical Generation 2 pulse oximeter is available for a reasonable price, and has a unique auto shut-off feature after 10 seconds,” Chen explained.
-“This oximeter also features only one button for ease of use and requires AAA batteries to power it.”
+“The SantaMedical Generation 2 pulse oximeter is available for a reasonable price, and has a unique auto shut-off feature after 10 seconds,” Chen explains.
+“This oximeter also features only one button for ease of use and just requires AAA batteries to power it.”

-“Like a thermometer, I do recommend my patients to have a portable pulse ox handy as part of their essentials,” said board certified internist Dr. Christine Bishara.
+“Like a thermometer, I do recommend that my patients have a portable pulse ox handy as part of their essentials,” says board-certified internist Christine Bishara, MD.
 “However, patients should always consult with their doctors on their specific medical problems and use of a portable home-use pulse oximeter before purchasing.”